MTechWare/wintool/README.md

 - **🎨 Theme Support**: Professional dark theme with customizable colors
 - **💾 Settings Persistence**: Automatic saving of user preferences
 - **🎨 Multiple Themes**: Choose from built-in themes or create your own
+- **🔌 Extensible Plugin System**: Add new functionality with a simple and secure plugin architecture.

 ### Keyboard Shortcuts